 Peak-Load Plant KLC2, Copenhagen Airport

-CTR AS requested a peak and reserve load plant to supply the Municipality of Tårnby and Copenhagen Airport in the event of district heating breakdown or extremely cold weather.
+KLC2 is a peak-demand and operating-reserve plant which supplies the Municipality of Taarnby and Copenhagen Airport in the event of a breakdown on the district heating grid or in extremely cold weather.

-The design of the plant makes a feature of the roof, capitalizing on the fact that every day, thousands of airline passengers will catch sight of it from above.
+The design of the KLC2 boiler hall makes a feature of the roof, capitalizing on the fact that every day, thousands of airline passengers will catch sight of it from above.
 During the day, the roof and chimneys stand out as precise geometric shapes, but at night, it appears to be the mouth of cave that is on fire – the strong glow from the technical interior of the plant is particularly striking from a distance.
-A tank yard is cut into the hill behind the boiler plant.
-There are three tanks: one hot water tank with a capacity of 160 m³ and two oil tanks that can hold 180 m³ each.